lichaozhy/tjucs-airank-2025/document/benchmark/ba0be521-6b10-4881-964c-97cd4d2d6070/README.md

 ## Introduction

-OpenEQA, the first open-vocabulary benchmark supporting both approaches, along with an LLM-powered evaluation protocol that aligns well with human judgment.
-Experiments show state-of-the-art models still lag behind humans, making OpenEQA a challenging and practical benchmark for future research in Embodied AI and related fields.
+OpenEQA is the first open-vocabulary benchmark dataset for EQA supporting both episodic memory and active exploration use cases.
+OpenEQA contains over 1600 high-quality human generated questions drawn from over 180 real-world environments.
+OpenEQA stands out as a straightforward, measurable, and practically relevant benchmark that poses a considerable challenge to current generation of AI models.
 ![alt text](assets/2-1.png)

 ## Data Statistics